Solar Panel System After 20 Years — What Now? Options, Costs, and Outlook for Owners

 | Applicability of the Transition Provisions | through December 31, 2032 | Extended through Solar Package I |

-Option 2: Switching to self-consumption
+4. Option 2: Switch to self-consumption

-Self-consumption refers to the use of self-generated solar power within one’s own household or business, rather than feeding it entirely into the public grid.
+Self-consumption refers to the use of self-generated solar power in one’s own household or business, rather than feeding it entirely into the public grid.
 Instead of receiving a few cents per kilowatt-hour from the feed-in tariff, every kWh consumed on-site saves the full cost of electricity that would otherwise have to be paid to the utility company.

 Why switching to self-consumption almost always pays off